ms/buildtogether.tech/src/process.md

 1. Deploy it (i.e., install it, configure it, etc.).

-This process was first described in <cite>Royce1970</cite> as something that couldn't possibly work.
+This process was first described in [% b Royce1970 %] as something that couldn't possibly work.
 In real life, we always learn things in later stages that we couldn't reasonably have anticipated in earlier ones, which means we constantly have to go back and revise earlier decisions.
 If we *do* try to